-Over the course of 2023, Mentoring and Tracking made over 2,764 telephone calls, 1,256 field/home visits, contacted Probation Officers 321 times, attended over 16 academic meetings, attended 55 court hearings, provided 16 family interventions, and administered 124 urine analysis.
+Over the course of 2024, Mentoring and Tracking made over 2,215 telephone calls, 924 field/home visits, contacted Probation Officers 256 times, attended over 17 academic meetings, attended 47 court hearings, provided 5 family interventions, and administered 100 urine analysis.
+In 2024, the MT program had 31 youth exit the program consisting of 19 successful exits, 12 neutral exits, and 0 exits due to the need of higher care.